-2. You may not advance to the next semester if you have earned a final grade of an "F" in a required course in the semester.
+2. You may not advance to the next semester if you have earned a final grade of an "F" in any semester of the professional curriculum.

-3. You may not advance to Phase 2 of the professional curriculum if you have received a final grade of an "F" in a required Phase 1 course.
+3. You may not advance to Phase 2 of the professional curriculum if you have received a final grade of an "F" in a Phase 1 course.

-4. You shall not have your degree conferred from the professional curriculum until you have received a passing grade for all required courses and have met all other requirements of the degree.
+4. You shall not have your degree conferred from the professional curriculum until you have received a passing grade for all courses and have met all other requirements of the degree.